 When an individual completes this challenge feature their posts on your Instagram account.

 Similar to fishing and hunting, there will always be two sides to a story.
-Based on your audience pick a side – if you sell hunting-related items you may want to create designs that oppose Veganism.
+Based on your audience, pick a team – if you sell hunting-related items, you may want to create designs that oppose veganism.

 October is known for pumpkin coated everything.
-Whether you want to include pumpkins in your designs or do something else that’s up to you.
-However, be sure to add a pumpkin touch to your social media photos (use props, choose certain colors…etc.)
+Whether you want to include pumpkins in your designs or do something else, that’s up to you.
+However, be sure to add a pumpkin touch to your social media photos (use props, choose specific colors…etc.)